Cars

 - Open the event if you need more detail

-Click the row or choose Open when you need the full story — every photo, reading, signature, and checklist answer from that session.
+Click an activity row when you need the full story — every photo, reading, signature, and checklist answer from that session.

 Understand activity status